rexgarland/markdown-plan/README.md

 `cd` into the `example` directory and try running `mdplan gantt` on any of the examples.

+## Future work

+Tools for:
+* viewing deadlines on the terminal gantt chart
+* automatically scheduling tasks where order is ambiguous
+* `--csv`: exporting everything as a csv

 ## Acknowledgements

 This project was inspired by Thomas Figg's ["Programming is Terrible"](https://www.youtube.com/watch?v=csyL9EC0S0c) talk and Andrew Steel's [gantt](https://github.com/andrew-ls/gantt) repo.